-- Many of our and our partner companies' product candidates are in early development stages and are subject to time and cost intensive regulation and clinical testing.
+- Many of our and our partner companies' product candidates are in early development stages and are subject to time and cost intensive regulation and clinical testing, which may result in the identification of safety or efficacy concerns.
 As a result, our product candidates may never be successfully developed or commercialized. - Our competitors may develop treatments for our or our partner companies' products' target indications, which could limit our product candidates' commercial opportunity and profitability.